 The Extreme Q shouldn’t cost you much to maintain, unless your glass pieces break frequently.
-If you want to know exactly what’s involved in keeping an EQ in top condition, you can check out our Extreme Q cleaning guide.

 Summary: Cleaning the Extreme Q is easy but will need to be done regularly, and the glass parts are known to be quite fragile.
 If you’re clumsy, you may end up spending money on replacement parts.
 Whip tubing also needs to be replaced every so often.